ExpressionEngine/ExpressionEngine/changelogs/patch.rst

    - Fixed Bug (#<issue number>) where <bug behavior>.

 - Fixed a bug where a PHP error may appear when the CP homepage newsfeed cannot be fetched.
+- Fixed a bug where extension hooks may run during a one-click upgrade.

 EOF MARKER: This line helps prevent merge conflicts when things are